fsoubelet/Movie_Colorbar/README.md

 - [x] Delete the `images` folder after completion?
 - [x] Turn into a package.
-- [ ] Use multiprocessing to process the images into colors.
 - [ ] Offer an option to do all at the same time.

 ## Output example